 Overview: This textbook chapter reviews the basic model of the components of compensation including the pay level, base pay, variable pay and benefits.

 Almost every worker receives a paycheck at some regular interval.
-The amounts of these paychecks vary enormously, from the minimum wage to the salary of the chief executive of a major corporation.
+The pay levels vary from the minimum wage to the salary of the chief executive of a major corporation.

-Why do workers earn the particular amount of their paychecks?
+Why do employees earn the particular amount of their paychecks?

-If we asked the recipients, we might get answers like these:
+If we asked the individuals, we might get answers like these:

 I worked all week.